Workplace Accidents

 Serious injuries can cause permanent disability, require extensive medical treatments or surgeries, and hinder an employee from working.
 Our attorneys can help you receive the financial and emotional support you deserve so you can focus on healing.

 The Fitzgerald Law Firm has more than 40 years of experience representing clients who have been involved in workplace accidents that resulted in significant disability and/or death.
 We have represented individuals who have been injured in Wyoming as well as claims located throughout the United States.
 When we take on a case, we strive to understand the unique challenges presented in each case.
-We answer our clients’ questions and make sure their legal rights are protected.
+We answer our client’s questions and make sure their legal rights are protected.

 Worker’s Safety Rights

 There are a number of state and federal employment laws in effect that protect workers from accidents or harmful actions within their place of employment.
-Should an employer or company act in a negligent manner or fail to provide safe working conditions, individuals and/or the corporation can be held liable.

-Employees are entitled to specific rights in regards to their safety at work.
+Employees are entitled to specific rights in regard to their safety at work.
 The United States Department of Labor Occupational Safety and Health Administration (OSHA) regulates safety guidelines and expectations for companies, provides workers with access to information, and a space to place a complaint against a business or report violations that have the potential to cause harm.
 Worker’s safety rights also include:

-- Available training in a language that the employee understands
+• Available training in a language that the employee understands

-- To be provided with all necessary safety equipment
+• To be provided with all necessary safety equipment

-- Access to a reporting system for injury or illness
+• Access to a reporting system for injury or illness

-- Ability to voice concern over unsafe working conditions without fear of retaliation
+• Ability to voice concern over unsafe working conditions without fear of retaliation

-- To work on machines that are safe
+• To work on machines that are safe

-- To be protected from toxic chemicals
+• To be protected from toxic chemicals

-- Request an OSHA inspection, and speak to the inspector
+• Request an OSHA inspection, and speak to the inspector

-- Report an injury or illness, and get copies of your medical records
+• Report an injury or illness, and get copies of your medical records

-- Review records of work-related injuries and illnesses
+• Review records of work-related injuries and illnesses

-- See results of tests taken to find workplace hazards
+• See results of tests taken to find workplace hazards

 The Fitzgerald Law Firm represented a miner and his family when they sued the mine manager and safety manager for failing to fix dangerous environments that caused the miner to suffer brain injury and paralysis.